 Figure 1: Traditional radiation treatment has a relatively high entrance dose and exit dose.
 Proton therapy has a lower entrance dose and no exit dose.

 Proton therapy is different because of the Bragg peak phenomenon.
 Unlike photons, protons deposit the majority of their energy at a single point, the Bragg peak.
 Proton therapy technology allows doctors to control the location of the Bragg peak and, therefore, the deposition of radiation.
 Because the proton beam can be conformed to the shape and depth of the tumor, the exit dose is eliminated, sparing surrounding organs and normal tissue from radiation exposure.
 Because of this, patients can receive higher doses, increasing the effectiveness of treatment.
-This allows radiation oncologists to treat patients with higher doses, increasing the effectiveness of treatment.

 Figure 2: Because of the Bragg peak phenomenon, the exit dose is eliminated, sparing normal tissue from radiation exposure.